galtzo-floss/timecop-rspec/.junie/guidelines.md

 Notes
 - ALWAYS Run bundle exec rake rubocop_gradual:autocorrect as the final step before completing a task, to lint and autocorrect any remaining issues.
 Then if there are new lint failures, attempt to correct them manually.
 - NEVER run vanilla rubocop, as it won't handle the linting config properly.
 Always run rubocop_gradual:autocorrect or rubocop_gradual.
-- NEVER consider backwards compatibility when adding new features or refactoring existing code, as this library is in the design phase, and is still an alpha release.
 - Running only a subset of specs is supported but in order to bypass the hard failure due to coverage thresholds, you need to run with K_SOUP_COV_MIN_HARD=false.
 - When adding code that writes to STDOUT, remember most specs silence output unless tagged with :check_output or DEBUG=true.
 - For all the kettle-soup-cover options, see .envrc and find the K_SOUP_COV_* env vars.